brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 This example demonstrates three different methods to enable and configure the Local Diagnostic Web Server (LDWS) on a BrightSign device.
 The LDWS provides a web interface for device diagnostics, monitoring, and configuration that can be accessed from a web browser on the same network.

-## Overview
+## Overview and Directory Structure

-The example showcases three different approaches, listed in order of recommendation:
+This example showcases three different approaches to enabling and configuring the Local Diagnostic Web Server (LDWS) on a BrightSign device, listed in order of recommendation:

-1. **BrightScript Method** (recommended for most applications) — Using `roNetworkConfiguration` in `autorun.brs` at the root of this directory
+- **BrightScript Method** (recommended for most applications):
-2. **Node.js Method** (recommended for Node.js-based projects) — Using the `@brightsign/dwsconfiguration` module in the `javascript/` subdirectory
-3. **Registry Method** (lowest priority, not recommended unless required) — Using direct registry settings in the `registry-config/` subdirectory

-## Directory and Files

-- `autorun.brs` — BrightScript application (recommended): enables LDWS using `roNetworkConfiguration`.
+  - `autorun.brs` — BrightScript application at the root of this directory.
+Enables LDWS using `roNetworkConfiguration`.

-- `javascript/`
+- **Node.js Method** (recommended for Node.js-based projects):
-  - `autorun.brs` — BrightScript autorun file to launch the Node.js example.
+  - `javascript/autorun.brs` — BrightScript autorun file to launch the Node.js example.
-  - `index.js` — Node.js application: enables LDWS using the `@brightsign/dwsconfiguration` module.
+  - `javascript/index.js` — Node.js application that enables LDWS using the `@brightsign/dwsconfiguration` module.

-- `registry-config/`
+- **Registry Method** (lowest priority, not recommended unless required):
-  - `autorun.brs` — BrightScript application: enables LDWS by writing directly to the registry (lowest priority method).
+  - `registry-config/autorun.brs` — BrightScript application that enables LDWS by writing directly to the registry.

 ## Method 1: BrightScript with roNetworkConfiguration (**Recommended**)